The Finnish Social Science Data Archive (FSD) is a national resource centre for research and education.

 FSD operates as a separate unit of Tampere University and is Finland’s national service provider for CESSDA , the Consortium of European Social Science Data Archives, which provides services to researchers internationally.
 FSD has worked toward responsible open science in Finland since 1999.

 The archive is a national resource centre funded by the Ministry of Education and Culture and Tampere University.
-In addition, FSD receives project funding for research infrastructure projects from the Academy of Finland and CESSDA.
+In addition, FSD receives project funding for research infrastructure projects from the Research Council of Finland and CESSDA.
 Occasionally, FSD works on projects funded by other actors.

 FSD's main functions are